evant/gsonvalue/README.md

 ### Builders

 Alternatively, you can create an inner builder class.
-Annotate either the builder's constructor or factory method that returns the builder with `@GsonConstructor.Builder`.
+Annotate either the builder's constructor or factory method that returns the builder with `@GsonBuilder`.
 Currently, _only_ inner classes are supported.

 ```java